Shrey0561/Raw-and-Relational-Exploring-Game-Sales-with-SQL/README.md

  - Which platforms generate the highest global sales?
  - Which publishers dominate the market?
- - What are the highest and lowest performing game genres?
+ - What are the highest and lowest-performing game genres?
  - How have global sales trended over the years?
- - What type of games fall into Blockbuster vs Niche sales bucket?
+ - What type of games fall into the Blockbuster vs Niche sales bucket?

 ## KPIs & Insights